 Movement Disorders Fellowship Offers Comprehensive Training & Research

-The Movement Disorders Fellowship at University Hospitals Cleveland Medical Center, in collaboration with Case Western Reserve University, can be either 12 months or 24 months in duration and will involve 12 months of clinical training and ample opportunity for research.
+The Movement Disorders Fellowship at University Hospitals Cleveland Medical Center, in collaboration with Case Western Reserve University, can be either 12 months or 24 months in duration and involves comprehensive clinical training and ample opportunity for research.
 The fellowship will include training in deep brain stimulation (DBS).
 We currently accept one fellow per year.

 The Movement Disorders Fellowship offers comprehensive training in various aspects of movement disorders, including:

 - Diagnosis and management of vast array of movement disorders